ihmeuw/vivarium_public_health/docs/source/concepts/population/base_population.rst

 Demographic Sampling
 ++++++++++++++++++++

-The initializer loads ``population.structure`` data from the artifact and computes conditional sampling distributions with :func:`~vivarium_public_health.population.data_transformations.assign_demographic_proportions`.
+The initializer loads population structure data from the configured data source (by default from the ``population.structure`` artifact key) and computes conditional sampling distributions with :func:`~vivarium_public_health.population.data_transformations.assign_demographic_proportions`.
 Three probability views are produced: